 Q: Must I attend the convention to participate?

 A: No. A person can register as a non-attending participant and receive year-round award recognition.
 However, when participants do not attend convention, they miss out on priceless experiences.

 Q: What translation of the Bible does L2L endorse?

 A: Each congregation is autonomous.
 The version used in the local congregation is under the oversight of the local eldership.
 Readings at L2L events should be from a standard translation, not a paraphrase.
 Bible Bowl materials are worded from the New King James version.

 Q: Do you have materials for homeschool or young children?

 A: Yes.
-Our K-5th grade material, Junior Leader 1 and 2 are available from the National Service Center and on our shopping cart here.
+Our grade K-5 grade material, Junior Leader 1, 2, and 3 are available from the National Service Center and in our online store by clicking here.

 Q: Does my family have to attend a congregation that has the L2L program in order to attend the national convention?